GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/ex1_f2im_ontarget_dataset.rst

 The calibrations we use in this example are:

 * Darks for the science frames.
-* Flats, as a sequence of lamps-on and lamps-off exposures.
+* Flats, as a sequence of lamp-on and lamp-off exposures.
 * Short darks to use with the flats to create a bad pixel mask.

 The table below contains a summary of the files needed for this example: